House of Whipcord: Plot

 Anne-Marie soon falls foul of Margaret's cruelty as she reminds the evil matron of the charge she killed and whose death cost her her career and reputation.
-Meanwhile, Anne-Marie's concerned flatmate Julia (Ann Michelle) and Julia's boyfriend Tony (Ray Brooks) track down Mark, who has now discovered the full extent of his mother's murderous deeds at the prison after seeing her minions dispose of a prisoner's corpse.
+Meanwhile, Anne-Marie's concerned flatmate Julia and Julia's boyfriend Tony track down Mark, who has now discovered the full extent of his mother's murderous deeds at the prison after seeing her minions dispose of a prisoner's corpse.

 Anne-Marie makes multiple escape attempts, but is recaptured every time.
 Her friends eventually find the prison, but too late to save her.
 She has been hanged after earning a third 'demerit'.
-As the police arrive Mark confronts his mother and is killed by her.
-Margaret, knowing the game is up, then kills herself with the same noose she set up for Anne-Marie.
-The judge and his wife's henchwomen are arrested, and the surviving prisoners are freed.
+As the police arrive, Mark confronts his mother and is accidentally killed by her.
+Margaret, knowing the game is up, then kills herself with the same noose she set up for Anne-Marie, as well as the other prisoners.
+The judge and his wife's henchwomen are arrested, and Julia and the other surviving prisoners are freed.